skepsun/GT-Holmes/README.md

 ### View Component

+This is the main script for a Flask project, which defines various of interfaces for getting access to backend services or data.
 The view component would extract the information of the payload.
 Then the extracted data might be processed by the data model.
 Finally, the result which consists of "statue" and "res" will be sent to front end HTML page.
 Below is the illustration:
 ```
 {
   "status": 0,